top of page

 We work with the Homfray Trust; a charity created by Henry Homfray over a century ago

 started iron mining at Penydarren.
-In 1804 Samuel Homfray took delivery of an engine from Richard Trevithick which he used to win a bet against his father in law, famously the richest man in England, to build the world's first locomotive.
-In winning his bet Samuel delivered the World's first locomotive journey on the works tramway, running a train thirteen miles and winning Samuel a thousand guinea bet.
-Thirty years later Robert Stephenson found a practical use for Samuel's invention.
+In 1804 Samuel Homfray took delivery of an engine from Richard Trevithick which he used to win a bet against Richard Crawshay, one of the wealthiest men in England at the time, to build the world's first locomotive (Crawshay's grandson, William, married Mary Homfray a few years later in 1808).
+In winning his bet Samuel delivered the World's first locomotive journey on the works tramway, running a train thirteen miles and winning Samuel one thousand guineas, a fortune at the time.
+Thirty years later Robert Stephenson found a practical use for Samuel's experiment.

 Henry Homfray founded the second incarnation of Homfray & Co in1891.
-He returned to Yorkshire (the family home notwithstanding the peripatetic Samuel and his siblings) with his wife Marie Theresa Woodward to produce carpets around Halifax.
+He returned to Yorkshire (historically the family home) with his wife Marie Theresa Woodward to produce carpets.
 The company expanded to employ over three thousand people in Yorkshire as well as having operations in Portugal, Pakistan and Australia.
 In 1952 Homfray & Co. was the first company to make carpets by the tufting process on a narrow machine at Albert Mill, Halifax.